Mycaeli/WEM_23/README.md

 ![image](https://user-images.githubusercontent.com/84156615/220967471-6f5b3151-217d-4cb7-bcb7-1c7ff0ad0983.png)

 ### Proto 1.3:
-The drums are in process of modeing and the ESP ist in the final stages to be funtional, the Leap motion have some trobles to make sound touching the keys with the thingers so it we need it to work the player need to put the hand upside down.
+The drums are in process of modeling, the base model its working with the sound effects, the ESP its in the final stages to be funtional and the Leap motion has some troubles with the fingers control and how the keys are pressed, the only way that the user can make 2 sounds at the same time its playing the piano upside ways because the hitbox of the hands are confusing the piano keys.
+The songs we´ll use are: Harry Potter Theme, Can U feel my heart, Lacrimosa, Rush E and Tetris Theme.

 ![image](https://github.com/Mycaeli/WEM_23/blob/main/Process/Drums_test1.png)

-the reference to do the piano system its like this:
+This is the reference for the piano system:
 ![image](https://user-images.githubusercontent.com/84156615/222506743-f4e86872-7ddd-40b1-96f2-1bb83fa07c9c.png)